AdobeDocs/campaign-web.ko-KR/help/v8/workflows/activities/email.md

 * Single send emails are standard emails, sent once.
 * Recurring emails allow you to send the same email multiple times to different targets over a defined period.
 You can aggregate the deliveries per period in order to get reports that correspond to your needs.

-When linked to a scheduler, you can define recurring emails.-->
+When linked to a scheduler, you can define recurring emails.

-이메일 수신자는 대상자 타겟팅 활동을 통해 동일한 워크플로의 활동 업스트림으로 정의됩니다.
+Email recipients are defined upstream of the activity in the same workflow, via an Audience targeting activity.

+-->

 <!--The message preparation is triggered according to the workflow execution parameters.
 From the message dashboard, you can select whether to request or not a manual confirmation to send the message (required by default).
 You can start the workflow manually or place a scheduler activity in the workflow to automate execution.-->